openstack/openstack-manuals/doc/ops-guide/source/app-roadmaps.rst

 real-world user databases.

-These changes have facilitated the first proper OpenStack upgrade guide, found in :doc:`ops_upgrades`, and will continue to improve in the next release.
+These changes have facilitated the first proper OpenStack upgrade guide, found in :doc:`ops-upgrades`, and will continue to improve in the next release.

 Deprecation of Nova Network